|10:00-11:00 a.m.||“Why teach with digital media?” Discussion of Readings|

 - Receive pedagogical and technological support for integrating digital media into an existing course in a meaningful way;

-- Engage with colleagues and share ideas for enhancing student learning;
+- Engage with colleagues in a team-based learning environment and share ideas for enhancing student learning;

 - Reflect on one's philosophy and approach to teaching; and